Economy of New Mexico: Tourism and Retirement

 Virgin Galactic, the first space tourism company to develop commercial flights into space, has decided to put its world headquarters and mission control at Spaceport America in Upham, New Mexico (25 miles (40 km) south of Truth or Consequences); Virgin Galactic had its inaugural launch of the VSS Enterprise spaceship in 2008, and has begun launching ordinary citizens since early 2009.

 The New Mexico Tourism Department estimates that in fiscal year 2006 the travel industry in New Mexico generated expenditures of $6.5 billion.

 The private service economy in urban New Mexico, especially in Albuquerque, has boomed in recent decades.
 Since the end of World War II, the city has gained an ever-growing number of retirees, especially among armed forces veterans and government workers.
 It is also increasingly gaining notice as a health-conscious community, and contains many hospitals and a high per capita number of massage and alternative therapists.
 The warm, semiarid climate has contributed to the exploding population of Albuquerque, attracting new industries to New Mexico.
 By contrast, many heavily Indigenous American and Hispanic rural communities remain economically underdeveloped.

-Film and television
+Arts and entertainment

 Feature films have used New Mexico as a location since The Indian School in 1898.
 Financial incentives and construction of facilities (such as The Albuquerque Studios) have created opportunities for locally based crew members with production reaching an all-time high in 2007.
 As of the end of August 2007, 30 major projects have been filmed in the state, more than in any other calendar year in history.
 The New Mexico Film Office assists the industry in coming to and filming in the state.

 In 2011 the state placed a cap of $50 million on tax credits for the film industry.
 The cost of funding the incentive soared from just $3.4 million in 2004 to $76.7 million in 2009.